bbcmicrobit/micropython/docs/audio.rst

         the built-in speaker.

-    ``return_pin`` specifies a differential edge connector pin to connect to an exteernal speaker instead of ground.
+    ``return_pin`` specifies a differential edge connector pin to connect to an external speaker instead of ground.

 .. py:function:: is_playing()